MaxiLMV/rsschool-cv/cv.md

 ## Education

-Currently studying at Transport and Telecommuntication Institute
+Currently studying at Transport and Telecommunication Institute

 ## Practical skills